kimbucha/ios_dev_midterm/Midterm Review/Midterm_Review_Sample_Questions.md

 B) ObservableObject and @Published properties

 **45. Describe how the MVC architecture manifests in the UI Kit tip calculator project, identifying each component's responsibility.**
 Model: TipCalculator struct with business logic.
 View: Storyboard UI elements (labels, text field, etc.).
 Controller: TipCalculatorViewController connecting user input to model calculations and updating the view.

 ### Swift Features and Best Practices
 **46. What is the primary purpose of using a guard statement in Swift?**
 C) To handle early returns and improve code readability

 **47. Explain what property wrappers are in Swift and give at least two examples of built-in property wrappers used in Swift UI.**
 Property wrappers add behavior to properties.
+Examples:
-Examples: @State (manages mutable state in views), @Binding (creates two-way connection), @ObservedObject (observes external objects), @Environment (accesses shared values).
+- @State (manages mutable state in views)
+- @Binding (creates two-way connection)
+- @ObservedObject (observes external objects)
+- @Environment (accesses shared values)

 **48. In Swift, it's generally preferred to use `let` (constants) over `var` (variables) when the value doesn't need to change.**
 True